Youss2f/Jee-Bank-Micro-service/jee 2adc6afdeaf080aca791f9057b49f33b.md

 ---

 Of course.
-This document, "Angular 2025.pdf", is a comprehensive presentation by Mohamed Youssfi covering the fundamental concepts of the Angular framework.
+This document, "Angular 2025.pdf", is a comprehensive presentation by Mohamed atertour covering the fundamental concepts of the Angular framework.
 It builds from basic principles up to a complete demonstration of a full-stack application with a Spring Boot backend and an Angular frontend.

 Here is a detailed summary of the key concepts, followed by the exact code from the two main case studies presented.